aadilmehdis/Computer-System-Organisation-2020/Resources/MacOS/GDB_Installation.md

     - Display details of code signature: `codesign -d --entitlements - $(which gdb)`

 ## Refresh System Certificates
-- Reboot the machine
+- Reboot the machine :relieved:

 ## Successfully Installed GDB
 - Great!
-You should have GDB up and running now. :)
+You should have GDB up and running now. :smiley: